Racks-Community/Backend_RacksProjectManager/README.md

   .
 It is calculated based on the number of commits.

   .
-It is important to follow commit convention, including [mid] or [high] in the commit message, to calculate properly the commit's weight.
+It is important to follow commit convention, including [mid] or [high] (or empty if it's a simple commit) in the commit message, to calculate properly the commit's weight.

   .
 This calculation isn't deffinitive but just an approximation, which must be object of discussion between admin and contributors.

-- After completting a project, the Contributor will receive an invitation to join the Racks Community Organization.
+- After completting a project, the Contributor will receive an invite to join the Racks Community Organization.

 ## Discord